Full electrolytic capacitor replacement, preventative or to fix leakage and age-related faults.

 Multi-stage restoration of this Sony PVM-9045QD Trinitron spread over several sessions.
 PSU, neck board and deflection board all had their turn.
 The solder on the back of these boards really does turn to dust.

-Black Play It Loud!
-Nintendo Game Boy DMG-01 sourced from Japan at a friend's request.
-Restored before delivery.
+A black Play It Loud Nintendo Game Boy DMG-01 sourced from Japan at a friend's request: recapped and cleaned up, with the shell sorted before it was delivered.

 Proper saga on this Sharp X68000 Pro II.
 Magic smoke from a reversed capacitor, an accidental probe short, and enough replaced components to fill a parts drawer before a single faulty transistor finally gave the game away.
 Got it booting and running R-Type, which was a hard-earned win.
 Video output later stopped working, so the story isn't entirely over.